-Redevelopment is an implementation tool: The adoption of a demonstration Redevelopment Plan for South Carson Street will create an implementation tool for these seven strategies.
-The

-Plan will provide the community with legal and financial tools that otherwise would not be available to implement these strategies.
+Redevelopment is an implementation tool: The adoption of a demonstration Redevelopment Plan for South/North Carson Street will create an implementation tool for these seven-11 strategies.
+Though not all strategies may be economically feasible or implemented through the life of the Project Area, the Plan will provide the community with legal and financial tools that otherwise would not be available to implement these strategies.

-The limited use of eminent domain: The Plan authorizes the use of eminent domain only to assist with acquisition of sites benefiting auto sales on South Carson Street.
+The limited use of eminent domain: The Plan authorizes the use of involuntary eminent domain only to assist with acquisition of sites benefiting auto sales on South Carson Street.
+The Plan would authorize the use of eminent domain to acquire involuntary façade easements from private and public entities within the boundaries of Project Area No. 2 to facilitate beautification or historic preservation.
 The Plan places this restriction on the generic authority allowed by State law to ensure that this power is used only in situations where community standards clearly warrant its use.
-For example, it may be warranted for properties that have deteriorated or have been abandoned to the point of creating hazards to public health and safety and needing to be torn down.
-Or in cases of so-called "friendly eminent domain," a property owner may be willing to sell a deteriorating property to free them of a problem.
-This may be a useful mechanism to assemble property for a larger-scale development.
+For example, it may be warranted for properties that have deteriorated or have been abandoned to the point of creating hazards to public health and safety as an attractive nuisance to illegal activity or a structural danger needing to be torn down.
+Or in cases of so-called "friendly eminent domain," any Project Area property owner may be willing to sell a deteriorating property to free them of a problem.
+This may be a useful mechanism to assemble property for a larger-scale development or a private-public joint development project.